-While the G6.1c is designed as a center channel speaker in a multichannel music or home theater system, it is also designed to be as flexible as possible.
-It can be used as a pair of audiophile stereo loudspeakers or, in a multi-channel system, can also be used as main left/right speakers, monopole surround or monopole rear channels.
+The G7.2c is designed to be as flexible as possible.
+It can be used as a pair of audiophile stereo loudspeakers or, in a multi-channel system, can also be used as main left/right speakers, a center channel speaker, or as surround or rear channels.